Last Updated on

 While we don’t recommend shopping based solely on price, we do think it’s a major factor.
 Look for the scopes that meet all of your needs first.
 Then, you can compare them based on price last, ensuring that you get the performance you need at the most affordable price.

-Hopefully, our reviews have helped you to narrow down the numerous choices and find the scope that fits your needs the best.
+Hopefully, our reviews have helped you to narrow down the numerous choices and find the best crossbow scope to fit your needs.
 While we found many great scopes that offered excellent performance, only three of them have earned our recommendations.

-The TRUGLO compact crossbow scope was our favorite overall.
+The TRUGLO compact crossbow scope was our choice for the best crossbow scope overall.
 Windage and elevation adjustments can be made tool-free.
 You get aiming points for multiple distances up to 50 yards, and nitrogen-purged weatherproofing protects you in any weather.
 Just in case something does happen, a lifetime warranty has you covered for life.

 If you need the most affordable option that’s worth buying, we suggest the CVLIFE compact scope.
 Not only is it dirt-cheap, but it holds its zero well and offers fog proof, waterproof, and shockproof performance.